Herman Mostert: International career

 He made his debut for South Africa in February 1999 at the Fiji Sevens and would make appearances at Hong Kong and Paris Sevens later that year.

 He was again named to South Africa's roster for the 1999–2000 World Sevens Series, making four more appearances for the Springboks, including the 2000 Paris Sevens tournament where South Africa would fall to New Zealand 69-10 in the Cup finals.

 In September 2000, he was named to the Springbok roster for the opening tournament of the 2000–01 World Sevens Series in Durban, South Africa.
 Mostert would make appearances in 9 more tournaments during the 2000–01 World Sevens Series.
 He then played for the Springboks in the next two tournaments in that series, helping South Africa win the Plate Championship in 2000 Dubai and Bowl Championship in 2001 Wellington Sevens.
-Later in 2001, Mostert would go on to play for South Africa in Hong Kong, Shanghai, Kuala Lumpor, Tokyo, London and Cardiff, bringing the number of his World Sevens Series appearances to 18.
+Later in 2001, Mostert would go on to play for South Africa in Hong Kong, Shanghai, Kuala Lumpur, Tokyo, London and Cardiff, bringing the number of his World Sevens Series appearances to 18.